 In the presence of West German President Theodor Heuss, the official opening to the 7-day congress of the International P.

-In the presence of West German President Theodor Heuss, the official opening to the 7-day congress of the International P.E.N.
+Background: In the presence of West German President Theodor Heuss, the official opening to the 7-day congress of the International P.E.N.
 (Poets, Essayists and Novelists.)
 Club was held in St. Pauls Church, Frankfurt, Germany July 20.

 Other notables attending included India's Vice President, Sir Sarvapalli Radhakrishnan, and the President of the International P.E.N.
 Club, N. Andre Chamson of France.